Zonisamide

 Zonisamide, sold under the brand name Zonegran among others, is a medication used to treat the symptoms of epilepsy and Parkinson's disease.
 Chemically it is a sulfonamide.
-It serves as an anticonvulsant used primarily as an adjunctive therapy in adults with Parkinson's disease, partial-onset seizures; infantile spasm, mixed seizure types of Lennox–Gastaut syndrome, myoclonic and generalized tonic clonic seizure.
-Despite this it is also sometimes used as a monotherapy for partial-onset seizures.
+It is most commonly used as an anti-seizure medication in patients with focal or generalized epilepsy.

 In 2020, it was the 276th most commonly prescribed medication in the United States, with more than 1 million prescriptions.